mbeaudru/modern-js-cheatsheet/README.md

-// we need to instantiate the class to use non-static methods let r = new Repo() console.log(r.useName()) //Repo name is modern-js-cheatsheet and it contains some really important stuff
+// we need to instantiate the class to use non-static methods let r = new Repo() console.log(r.useName()) // Repo name is modern-js-cheatsheet and it contains some really important stuff
 ```

 2. ###### Using the constructor